Frequently Asked Questions (FAQs)

-If I am leaving the University after a semester and I bought a year-long permit, can I get a refund?
+If I am leaving the University after first semester and I bought a year-long permit, can I get a refund?

 I have a night class or a job off campus and don’t want to walk to my car alone at night.
 What can I do?

-Call the University Police at (920) 424-1212 and request a Safewalk with Community Service Officers.
+On the Oshkosh campus, contact the University Police at (920) 424-1212 or through the UWO mobile app and request a Safewalk with Community Service Officers.
 They are available to escort you during later evening and early morning hours.
 For more information on Safewalk, please visit the University Police website.

 I will be using the Halsey computer lab after midnight.
 Where can I park?

-Commuter students who have a valid parking permit and are working in the Halsey computer lab after midnight may park in Lot 17 (located on Scott Street) by calling Parking Services and leaving your name, license plate number, vehicle make and color, as well as the date and time.
+Commuter students who have a valid parking permit and are working in the Halsey computer lab between midnight and 6 a.m. may park in Lot 17 (located on Scott Ave.) by emailing Parking Services at firstname.lastname@example.org or calling (920) 424-4455 and providing name, vehicle license plate number, make and color.

 Are there any Resident Parking Permits left for the current academic year?